Innova Prime Grain Free (Dry)

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The seventh ingredient mentions peas.
+The seventh ingredient is peas.
 Peas are a quality source of carbohydrates.
-And like lentils, peas can also contain a notable amount of natural fiber and protein.
+And like all legumes, they’re rich in natural fiber.

 The eighth ingredient is flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.

-The ninth ingredient includes pea fiber, a mix of both soluble and insoluble dietary fiber derived from pea hulls.
+The ninth ingredient is pea fiber, a mixture of both soluble and insoluble dietary fiber derived from pea hulls.
+Aside from the usual benefits of fiber, this agricultural by-product provides no nutritional value to a dog.

 From here, the list goes on to include a number of other items.